Society for Trades and Agricultural Labor (ORT) training at Marseilles

 - Event Date

-- US Holocaust Memorial Museum, courtesy of the Estate of Mara Vishniac Kohn and International Center of Photography
+- US Holocaust Memorial Museum, courtesy of the Estate of Mara Vishniac Kohn

 In 1939, Roman Vishniac was commissioned to make a promotional film at a Society for Trades and Agricultural Labor (ORT) vocational training facility near Marseille.
 The film was never completed, and only outtakes have survived.
 ORT schools throughout Europe worked to train and certify Jewish refugees in whichever skills were most desired by host countries.
 When French military mobilization reduced the available agricultural manpower, ORT refugees provided labor, and also eased the immersion of these foreign workers into French society.